Faialharbi/stedi-human-balance-project/README.md

 ---

-##  Notes & Challenges
+## 📝 Notes & Challenges

 - Dropping fields in Glue sometimes failed → used **SQL Query Node** instead.
 - Job bookmarks were disabled to ensure fresh S3 write on every run.
 - Step Trainer join required **Data Catalog source** to load full curated data.
-- Used 'SELECT DISTINCT' to remove duplicates where needed.
+- Used `SELECT DISTINCT` to remove duplicates where needed.

 ---